 - Take a stroll through Park e Shahr, a beautiful urban green space

+If you’re backpacking Iran then you will probably pass through Tehran.
 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Tehran.

 Best Hostel in Tehran: See You In Iran Hostel

 This is our recommendation for the best hostel in Tehran.
 Located in Iranshahr, this hostel is close to galleries, museums, landmarks and cafes.
 It has eight private room and two spotless dorms.
 It also boasts a café, outdoor garden, and a friendly and helpful staff on-site.
 This is one of the most famous hostels in Iran.
 Breakfast is also included.View on HostelWorld